ghjwp7/pypevue/README.rst

 Software requirements
 =====================

+ • pypevue installation (to process scripts)
+ • OpenSCAD (to visualize results)
+ • pypevue/src/pypevue/examples/eg-* (to see or run examples)
+ • pypevue/tests/ (to run unit tests, if desired)
+ • nearby/src/nearby/ (needed for Delaunay-related examples)

 To use the program, you need to have python3 installed on your system and also should have openscad installed.
 Install pypevu using [in future] pip3 or [at moment] by copying files pypevu.py, __init__.py,